kevmo/personal/README.md

 # Kevin Moore's Super-Awesome Personal README

-🌴 I am a Florida-based developer, writer, and activist.
+🌴 I am a Florida-based developer, writer, and activist/organizer.
 I typically work on a contract/freelance basis.
 I am always interested in hearing about people's newest projects, espcially ones designed for large-sized impact.
+I have a law degree and once worked as a lawyer, but no longer have a license (by choice!).
+I still use my legal skills for various projects, though.

 ## 🏷 Preferred name

 Kevin, but I will also answer to most nicknames that heavily make use of the letter K, e.g. "K-One" or "K-Copter" or "Special K".
-I have always wanted a cool nickname like Sea Bass or Big Tough, but this has not naturally materialized yet.
+I have always wanted a cool nickname like Sea Bass or Big Tough ("BT"), but this has not naturally materialized yet.

 ##  👨🏻 Preferred pronouns